brooksyd2/sitecorepublishgroups/README.md

       <setting name="DefaultPublishingTargetGroups" value="" />

-  For projects using Sitecore versions prior to v7.2, then build from the sitecore71prev branch.
-Any solutions using Sitecore v7.2+ can build from master branch.
+  For projects using Sitecore versions prior to v7.2, then build from the 'v7.1' tag.